 If you have 10 minutes to spare, I recommend using homemade mayonnaise for the best flavor.

-If you can find authentic Mexican crema to use instead of the mayonnaise, that is more traditional, but we’re using such a small amount that it doesn’t matter a whole lot.
+If you can find authentic Mexican crema to use instead of the creamy mayonnaise, that is more traditional, but we’re using such a small amount that it doesn’t matter a whole lot.

 The small dollop of mayonnaise in the dressing is just enough to add a tangy creaminess to the dressing, without giving the salad ingredients a milky coated look.